 Updated July 2018

-This short and little-known but surprisingly challenging trail follows a ridge that parallels the more popular Canyonback Trail to the east.
+This short and little-known but surprisingly challenging trail follows a ridge that parallels the more popular Canyonback Trail to the west.
 Like the Canyonback Trail, it offers impressive ocean, mountain and city views and, with several short but steep climbs and descents, arguably a more vigorous workout.

 From the unsigned trail head next to the No Parking sign, the trail climbs the ridge, gaining about 250 feet in 0.3 mile.
 The trail is a little obscure in spots and overgrown in others but navigation si never too difficult (when in doubt, go up).
 Soon you find yourself weaving among vegetation including laurel sumac, California buckwheat, chaparral and a few scrub oaks.
 Across the canyon to the left is the Canyonback Trail; to the right is the 405 Freeway and beyond it the San Gabriel Mountains.